Georgia Birth Records Search

 Where to Obtain a Georgia Birth Certificate

 You may visit the state Vital Records office or any local county office to get a copy.
-You may also get one through the mail or online with GoCertificates, ROVER or VitalChek.
+You may also perform Georgia birth records search online and get one through the mail or online with GoCertificates, ROVER or VitalChek.
 Walk-in service allows you to get your certificate the same day.

 If you wish to mail in your application, send it and your fee of $25 to State Office of Vital Records - 1680 Phoenix Boulevard, Suite 100, Atlanta, GA 30349.
 Mail-in service takes about 8-10 weeks.
 If you want additional copies, each will cost another $5.
 All fees are non-refundable and must be paid via money order, or certified check made out to State Office of Vital Records.